kmcelwee/fsi-web-scraping-seminar/index.markdown

 permalink: /
 ---

-# Introduction to Web Scraping with Python
+# Introduction to Twitter Scraping and Analysis with Python

 A collection of web scraping resources for the 2021 FSI summer course [Humanistic Approaches to Media and Data](https://sifp.princeton.edu/humcf).